WPChill/strong-testimonials/readme.txt

 == Screenshots ==

 1. The form with the default fields.
-2. The form with custom fields.
+2. An example of custom fields on the form.
-3. The [all] shortcode with the default style.
+3. A [strong] shortcode example.
-4. The [all] shortcode with custom CSS.
-5. The widget with a character limit.
+4. The widget with a character limit.
-6. The widget without a character limit.
-7. The widget showing random excerpts.
+5. The widget settings.
-8. the [cycle] shortcode showing excerpts.
-9. The testimonials admin page.
+6. The testimonials admin list.
-10. Settings > General.
+7. Settings > General.
-11. Settings > Cycle Shortcode.
-12. Settings > Client Section.
+8. Settings > Form.
-13. The widget settings.
-14. The custom fields editor.
+9. The custom fields editor.
-15. The shortcode list.
-16. The guide.
+10. The shortcode guide.

 == Changelog ==